Henry Ryder

-Henry Dudley Ryder (21 July 1777 – 31 March 1836) was a prominent English evangelical Anglican bishop in the early years of the nineteenth century.
+Henry Dudley Ryder (21 July 1777 – 31 March 1836) was a prominent English evangelical Anglican bishop in the early years of the nineteenth century, most notably as Bishop of Lichfield.
 He was the first evangelical to be raised to the Anglican episcopate.

 Life

 Ryder was the fifth son of Nathaniel Ryder, 1st Baron Harrowby, by his wife Elizabeth Terrick, daughter of Richard Terrick, Bishop of London.
 Dudley Ryder, 1st Earl of Harrowby and the Honourable Richard Ryder were his elder brothers.
 He studied at St John's College, Cambridge, and became vicar of Lutterworth and of Claybrook.
 He was canon of Windsor in 1808.

 He was successively Bishop of Gloucester, from 1815, and Bishop of Lichfield and Coventry, from 1824.
 His kneeling statue by Francis Legatt Chantrey is in Lichfield Cathedral.

 John Henry Newman, in his Apologia Pro Vita Sua, speaks of the veneration in which he held Ryder.

 Family

 Ryder married Sophia, daughter of Thomas March Phillips, in 1802.
 Their second son George Dudley Ryder was the father of the Very Reverend Henry Ignatius Dudley Ryder.
 Their fifth son was Admiral of the Fleet Sir Alfred Phillips Ryder.
-Their sixth and youngest son Spencer Ryder was the ancestor of the soldier and politician Robert Ryder.
+Their sixth and youngest son Spencer Ryder was the ancestor of the sailor and politician Robert Ryder.
 Ryder died in March 1836, aged 58.
 His wife died in August 1862.